uniquestar/ROS-Dash/README.md

 ## Disclaimer

-ROS-Dash is an independent, community-built project and is **not affiliated with, endorsed by, or associated with MikroTik SIA** in any way.
-MikroTik and RouterOS are trademarks of MikroTik SIA.
-All product names and trademarks are the property of their respective owners.
+ROS-Dash is an independent, community-built project and is **not affiliated with, endorsed by, or associated with MikroTik SIA, Cisco Systems, Inc., or their affiliates** in any way.
+MikroTik, RouterOS, Cisco, and Catalyst are trademarks of their respective owners.
+All other product names, logos, and trademarks referenced by this project remain the property of their respective owners.